Berrios strikes out 12 as Twins beat Rangers 2-0

 Berrios retired 14 of 16 batters at one point and struck out at least two batters in each of the first four innings.
 Berrios has allowed eight earned runs over his last 34 1/3 innings (2.10 ERA).

-Minnesota optioned rookie starter Fernando Romero to Triple-A Rochester after the game and recalled right-handed reliever Alan Busenitz.
-The Twins bullpen had to account for 7 1/3 innings in Saturday’s loss after Jake Odorizzi‘s short start.
+Before the game, Minnesota optioned rookie starter Fernando Romero to Triple-A Rochester and recalled right-handed reliever Alan Busenitz.
+The Twins bullpen had to account for 7 1/3 innings in Saturday’s loss after Jake Odorizzi’s short start.

 TRAINER’S ROOM